 It is expected to have around over 3000 participants from more than 90 countries including significant participation from UN agencies, Red Cross and Red Crescent societies, local and international NGOs, donors, foundations, government, and the private sector.

-It will be an excellent opportunity for exchanging knowledge and experience with AIdEx participants.
-In particular, I am looking forward to meeting HLA and Kaya learners to share our best practices around transformational response, capacity development, and localization.
+It will be an excellent opportunity for exchanging knowledge and experience with AidEx participants.
+In particular, I am looking forward to meeting HLA partners and Kaya learners to share our best practices around transformational response, capacity development, and localisation.
 We will be at the exhibition stand for both days and are looking forward to interacting with everyone.